WICG/priority-hints/README.md

 # Use Cases / Examples

-See [the EXAMPLES.md file](/EXAMPLES.md) to see use cases of priority hints.
+See [Examples section of the Explainer](EXPLAINER.md#example-use-cases) to see use cases of priority hints.